-Roswell, New Mexico, may be forever linked with its strange UFO sightings, but there are other, lesser known oddities to be found in the town.
-For instance, the nearly forgotten Iron Cross symbol created by German prisoners of war along the river bank.
+Roswell, New Mexico, may be forever linked with a history of strange UFO sightings, but there are other, more terrestrial oddities to be found in the town.
+For instance, the nearly forgotten Iron Cross symbol along the river bank created by German prisoners of war.

 Upon discovering the symbol, many Roswell citizens were incensed by the brazen act and subsequently covered the offending image with cement.
 However, after many years of erosion, the cross reemerged and can be seen once again.